cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 (gdb)
 ```

-`main`'s return pointer is overwritten to 0xbffff7b0, this means that when the ret instruction is called the next instruction to be executed will be the one stored in that address.
+`main`'s return pointer is overwritten to 0xbffff7b0, this means that when the `ret` instruction is called the next instruction to be executed will be the one stored in that address.
 Which in this case was overwritten with 0xCC (`int3`) instruction.

-By continuing execution in GDB, we can observe that the injected payload was executed and that the breakpoint trap was surfaced to GDB.
+By continuing execution in GDB, it is observed that the injected payload was executed and that the breakpoint trap was surfaced to GDB.

 ```bash
 (gdb) c